 Second-year BSW students will complete a one-year field internship with an agency-based field instructor who has been approved by the Social Work Dept. Field Education Office.
 Students will simultaneously attend a weekly field seminar course (SWK 490/491), where they may share their experiences with the professor and classmates.
 The goal for the academic year is a minimum of 400 hours, which breaks down to 16 hours a week, or a minimum of 200 hours per semester.

 The on-site experience acquired in this internship is the cornerstone of a social work education.
-Each year the SCSU Social Work Department has about 75 students interning across the state.
+Each year the SCSU Social Work Department has a number students interning across the state.
 Many students get jobs and references from these positions after they graduate.

 BSW students become primed for social work generalist positions, including: